devlemire/categorizer/README.md

 * `activeChartIndex` - This is where we will store the index of the chart that the user has chosen to display.
 * `charts` - This will be an array of objects containing the data necessary to create the charts.

-Let's set the value of `activeChartIndex` to `0` so it will always display the first chart and let's default `charts` to an array.
+Let's set the value of `activeChartIndex` to `0` so it will display the first chart and let's default `charts` to an array.
 We'll also add a default chart to the `charts` array.
 The `charts` array will contain an array of chart objects that will keep track of the following information:

-* labels (array of strings): The labels that will appear at the corners of the chart.
+* `labels` (array of strings): The labels that will appear at the corners of the chart.
-* name (string): The name of the chart.
+* `name` (string): The name of the chart.
-* datasets (array of objects): Data required for rendering values on to the chart
+* `datasets` (array of objects): Data required for rendering values on to the chart

 Our default chart will be the following object: